 At its most basic abstraction, synthetic sensors operate in a binary fashion (e.g., "Is the faucet running?"
 Possible outputs: yes or no).
 I call these first-order synthetic sensors.
 Yet it is possible to build more complex, non-binary, second-order synthetic sensors by leveraging first order outputs as new machine learning features, enabling state, count, and duration sensors.
-Importantly, there is no reason to stop at second-order synthetic sensors could feed into third-order synthetic sensors (and beyond), with each subsequent level encapsulating richer and richer semantics.
+Importantly, there is no reason to stop at second-order synthetic sensors.
+Indeed, first-order and second-order synthetic sensors could feed into third-order synthetic sensors (and beyond), with each subsequent level encapsulating richer and richer semantics.